Ankit13ranjan/Tic-Tac-Toe/README.md

 2. Play with Friends

+Attractive User Interface for the Applications
-Have Decent Algorithm used to Play with Computers
+And Have Decent Algorithm used to Play with Computers A Finish Button which recall the MainPage after Finishing the Game.